 Note: Due to the dewarping image cropping, the area directly underneath the camera is not visible.
-The camera does not generate the 180-degree panoramic view.
+Unlike the VCams, the camera does not generate the 180-degree panoramic view.
 The camera requires a compatible client machine with software to produce this panoramic view.

-1.3 Camera Range
+1.4 Camera Range